On the slope of fourgonal semistable fibrations: Introduction

+In Section $2$, we recall some basic results of the theory of finite Gorenstein covers.
+For a fibration $f:S\to B$, which factors through a finite Gorenstein cover $\pi:S \to Y$ of a ruled surface over $B$, we express the slope of $f$ in terms of the $\pi$-relative canonical divisor and the Chern classes of the reduced direct image sheaf.

+We end Section $2$ with an important result (Theorem \ref{boundsc2}), establishing some Bogomolov-type inequalities between the Chern classes of a rank two vector bundle on a ruled surface, under the assumption that the vector bundle is weakly positive outside a zero-dimensional subscheme.

+In Section $3$ we introduce the Casnati-Ekedahl bundle of conics associated with a degree four cover.
+Using the Viehweg Weak Positivity Theorem \cite[3.4]{V1} we show that both the reduced direct image sheaf and the bundle of conics are weakly positive outside the branch locus of the cover and a zero-dimensional subscheme.
+Theorem \ref{boundsc2} and some additional arguments allow then to conclude when $S$ is a Gorenstein cover of a ruled surface.

+In Section $4$ we define the property of having a good Gorenstein factorisation.
+Under such an assumption we can estimate the invariants of $f \colon X\to B$ in terms of those of a family $\wdt f\colon\wdt X\to B$ where $\wdt X$ is Gorenstein; see Theorem \ref{gorensteinfour}.
+Then in Theorem \ref{theoremsnfour} we show that the bounds claimed in our Main Theorem hold for $s(\wdt f)$.
+We end Section $4$ with the proof of the Main Theorem, which is now a consequence of the fact that $S$ is a minimal model of $\wdt X$.

-\end{rem} \ackn This research is supported by MIUR funds, PRIN project {\it Geometria delle variet\`a algebriche} (2010), coordinator A. Verra.
-The first author is also supported by funds of the Universit\`a degli Studi di Trieste - Finanziamento di Ateneo per progetti di ricerca scientifica - FRA 2011.
+\ackn This research is supported by MIUR funds, PRIN project {\it Geometria delle variet\`a algebriche} (2015), coordinator A. Verra, and by GNSAGA of INdAM.

+The first author is also supported by funds of the Universit\`a degli Studi di Trieste - Finanziamento di Ateneo per progetti di ricerca scientifica - FRA 2015.

+The second author is also supported by funds of the Universit\`a degli Studi di Udine - Finanziamento di Ateneo RICERCA LIBERA di ATENEO 2015.

-The authors are grateful to M. Barja, L. Stoppino and E. Tenni for fruitful discussion had in September 2010, when they visited the Departement of Mathematics and Informatics in Trieste.
-The authors thank also P. Hawking, M. Manetti, A. Verra and A. Alzati.
+The authors are grateful to M. {\'A}.
+Barja, L. Stoppino and E. Tenni for fruitful discussions had in September 2010, when they visited the Department of Mathematics and Informatics in Trieste.
+The authors thank also P. Hawking, M. Manetti, A. Verra, B. Fantechi and A. Alzati.

-Finally, the authors are grateful to A. Deopurkar and A. Patel for their remarks on the earlier version of the paper, and for the explanation of their interesting examples.